WHAT IS LENT?

 On Fasting:

-God through Fasting and Prayer (Wheaton: Crossway, 1997).
-Free download at desiringgod.org/books/a-hunger-for-god
+God through Fasting and Prayer" free download (Wheaton: Crossway, 1997)

 On Media Fasting: